Apocalypse (character): Modern era

-After many years of suspended animation, Apocalypse awakens nearly a century earlier than planned due to the arrival of the time-traveling mutant Cable (ironically, Cable had traveled to this point in time hoping to prevent the ancient mutant from awakening).
-Apocalypse decides the Earth is ready for further examination and testing.
-He grants superhuman powers to the terrorist known as Moses Magnum, who then tests the X-Men and the Avengers.
+After many years of suspended animation, Apocalypse awakens nearly a century earlier than planned due to the arrival of the time-traveling mutant Cable.
+Apocalypse decides that Earth is ready for further examination and testing.
+He grants superhuman powers to the terrorist Moses Magnum, who then tests the X-Men and the Avengers.
 Apocalypse later briefly employs the Alliance of Evil to capture the mutant Michael Nowlan, who can boost the power of other mutants.
-This plan brings Apocalypse into direct conflict with the first incarnation of X-Factor, when the team comprised the original X-Men.
+This plan brings Apocalypse into direct conflict with the first incarnation of X-Factor, when the team consisted of the original X-Men.

 Apocalypse then recruits mutants to serve as his personal guard, known as the Four Horsemen.
 Among them is Warren Worthington III (Angel), whom Apocalypse has corrupted and turned into a cyborg called Death.
-Warren Worthington regains his identity and helps his friends defeat Apocalypse, adopting the new codename Archangel.
-Apocalypse escapes with his new recruit, the Morlock Caliban, while X-Factor then takes his Celestial spaceship as a base.
+Warren regains his identity and helps his friends defeat Apocalypse, adopting the new codename Archangel.
+Apocalypse escapes with his new recruit, Caliban, while X-Factor then takes his Celestial spaceship as a base.

-During The Evolutionary War, the High Evolutionary plans to rid the Earth of those he feels are preventing evolution.
+During The Evolutionary War, the High Evolutionary plans to rid Earth of those he feels are preventing evolution.
 Believing this disrupts the natural order and his own plans, Apocalypse battles the High Evolutionary.

-Following the genetic manipulation of Caliban, Apocalypse declines an alliance with the Asgardian villain Loki and other villains conspiring to unleash the "Acts of Vengeance".
-This results in a brief fight between Apocalypse and Loki.